neildeng/docker/redis/data/README.md

-the dmp file of redis
+the rdb folder for redis